Marine Science

 In addition to the copies you send to the UCSB Office of Admissions, there is a section on the CCS Online Application where you must upload copies of your transcripts from every high school and college you have attended.
 Transcripts do not need to be official, so a scan or picture of your transcripts may be uploaded (jpeg or PDF).
 If you are currently enrolled at UCSB, please upload a copy of your course history, which you can obtain using a screenshot from GOLD.
 It is your responsibility to ensure that attachments uploaded to your application are clear and legible.

-Although submitting work in evidence of talent is not required, we highly encourage you to do so because it gives us a better sense of what you are interested in and how you’ve gone about pursuing your interests up to this point.
+Although submitting Supplemental Application Materialsis not required, we highly encourage you to do so because it gives us a better sense of what you are interested in and how you’ve gone about pursuing your interests up to this point.
 If you talk about ways in which you've pursued your interest in marine science in your Letter of Intent, you can upload evidence of those efforts under this field.

-So, what is work in evidence of talent?
+So, what are Supplemental Application Materials?
 This is any work that shows a commitment to pursuing your interests in marine science.
 This might include a description of observations you made in your own backyard, on a field trip, online, or elsewhere to better understand some phenomenon that caught your interest, and the steps you took to learn more about it.
-Evidence of talent does not necessarily mean field or laboratory research.
+This does not necessarily mean field or laboratory research.
 We understand that not every student will have had the opportunity to participate in field or laboratory research or generate scientific reports and that is more than okay!
 Our goal through this part of the application is to better understand your interests in marine science and how you’ve gone about pursuing them.

 To prepare for writing this section, spend some time thinking about what examples you would use to describe to a friend or family member to help them understand just how curious and motivated you are to learn about marine science.